 There are several cute shops with local products, including wine and olive oils, honey, jam, jewelry, artisan crafts, and tourist souvenirs.
 You will also find a ceramics and leather shop.

 Vineyards and olive trees surround Monteriggioni.
-As you might expect, there are a couple of wine shops in the village to taste some of the local wine, Chianti.
+As you might expect, there are a couple of wine shops in the village where you can taste some of the local wine, Chianti.
 These full-bodied and intense wines perfectly match the local products grown in the area, such as saffron, cheese, honey, and grappa.
 Grab a bottle of Colli Senesi Monteriggioni to bring home or enjoy along your travels.

 Annual Festival